Agaléga: History

 Father Victor Malaval brought the Catholic Church to the islands in 1897 as the first missionary.
 An improvised chapel was built on the South Island.

-The origin of its inhabitants was influenced by the political ructions in the world at the time.
-Mauritius became a British colony in 1810 and the abolition of the slave trade then the abolition of slavery in 1835 followed by the arrival of unskilled Asian labourers.
+The origin of its inhabitants was influenced by the political ructions in the world at the time: Mauritius became a British colony in 1810, the abolition of the slave trade, then the abolition of slavery in 1835, followed by the arrival of unskilled Asian labourers.
 The slaves themselves were of Malagasy origin or from Madras in India whilst some were freed from slave ships and others were from the slave trading ports of the Comoros Islands.

 Legends such as "Calèche Blanc" and "Princesse Malgache" are part of the folklore of the islands, as well as the coded language of "Madam langaz Seret" which has come down from the time of slavery.
 This language is a mixture of French and Mauritian Creole where every syllable is doubled with the first consonants replaced by the "g" (e.g. "Français" becomes "frangrançaisgais").
 The origin, purpose and reasons for the evolution of this specific language remains unclear.

 Today, the population consists of around 300 people, known locally as Agaléens ("Agalegans"), who speak Creole.
 Catholicism is the dominant religion.

-It is reported that more than 10,000 Agalegans today live in Mauritius itself.
+A 2015 memorandum of understanding on India–Mauritius military cooperation envisaged developing the Agaléga islands for an Indian military base.
+Local residents vocally opposed construction of the base as being a threat to local employment, self-determination, creole language (Agalega creole) and culture and Mauritian sovereignty.
+These recent infrastructural developments by India, for civil and military use, have significantly transformed the islands' landscape.

+On 11 December 2024, Cyclone Chido made landfall near North Island, destroying most of the island's homes and leaving Agaléga without power.